 - The Care Manager supervises the provision of services to carry out the provisions of the care plan.

-- The Care Manager asssses the results of the services called for in the service plan and adjusts the care plan if needed.
+- The Care Manager assesses the results of the services called for in the service plan and adjusts the care plan if needed.

-- The Care Manager serves as an advocate for the Client in healthcare and other settins as needed.
+- The Care Manager serves as an advocate for the Client in healthcare and other settings as needed.

 - The Care Manager monitors the situation and provides feedback and updates to the family, healthcare providers, insurance companies and others as authorized by the senior and the family.